DeryaOkulda2012/surfs_up/README.md

 - 75 percent of the time the temperature is in the mid to upper 70's, regardless of whether it is June or December.
 - Similar averages indicate the temperatures in Oahu stay relatively steady in the 70's year round

-- Maximum temperature is for both month of December and June is between 70-75 degrees.
+- Maximum temperature for both month of December and June is between 70-75 degrees.
-- June min temp - 64.0°F / December min temp - 56.0°F
+- June low temperature: 64.0°F / December low temp: 56.0°F
-- June's lows provide good surfing and ice cream weather, whereas December's lows could show less opportunities for both surfing and ice cream
+- Even June's low temperatures provide good surfing and ice cream weather, whereas December's lows could present fewer opportunities for surfing and ice cream.

 ## Precipitation Statistics and Analysis